fcvproductions/pingstatus/README.md

 # pingstatus
 For use with a raspberry pi to verify an IP is alive and will have one GPIO go high from a successful reply or a different GPIO go high from a failed reply.

 The idea for this script came about when a friend and I wanted a display that shows the status of a point to point VPN being up or down with just a simple LED readout.
 Green for VPN is up and Red for VPN is down.
 You can use it to ping anything that will reply, really.
 I decided to write this simple bash script.
 This is intended to be used with a raspberry Pi and utilizes its GPIO pins for the display of a successful or a failed reply from a ping.
-We intended on using Green/Red LED's but there is no reason you can't have it attach to a relay and have it do whatever you want (start up revolving lights, start up an air raid siren.. whatever you can imagine..)
+We intended on using Green/Red LED's but there is no reason you can't have it attach to a relay and have it do whatever you want (start up revolving lights, start up an air raid siren.. whatever you can imagine..).
+I have added functionality for a webserver so that you can check the status via a browser in addition to the LED's.
+If you leave the page up it will automatically refresh every 5 minutes.

 To use it is simple.

+INSTALLATION

+First you will want to install apache:

+sudo apt-get update
+sudo apt-get upgrade

+sudo apt install apache2 -y

+sudo usermod -a -G www-data pi sudo chown -R -f www-data:www-data /var/www/html

-Create a directory 'pingstatus' under /home/pi and place the script inside.
+Create a directory 'pingstatus' under /home/pi and place the script and jpg files inside.

+Move the jpg files to /var/www/html: mv /home/pi/*.jpg /var/www/html

 To use the script:
 (Note: You may need to run this with a sudo in front for the first time)